-In summary, the cloning of the napC gene into E. coli for subsequent overexpression of NapC protein was achieved and controlled with the P{BAD} promoter.
-We established that there were differences in electron transfer rates.
-The polymerisation rates for ATRP catalysed by E. coli(IP_0.0018%) and E. coli(IP_0.0018%) were faster, suggesting that NapC upregulation has some effect on the Fe3+ reduction system.
+In summary, the cloning of the napC gene into E. coli was achieved and controlled with the PBAD promoter.
+We established that there were differences in electron transfer rates dependent on the arabinose concentration.
+The nature of polymerisation for ATRP catalysed by E. coli(IP\0.0018%) and E. coli(IP\0.0018%) were different, suggesting that NapC regulation has some effect on the Fe3+ reduction system.
 This subsequently affects the nature of the polymerisation.
 On the modification of NapC levels, there appear to be alterations in extracellular electron transfer which coincides with variations in differences in polymerisation kinetics.